pittma/obstacle-allusion/blog/2018-02-15-profunctors.md

    \end{xy}
    $$

-1. Now, for the sake of our explanation, lets say our third parameter `p a b` can be thought of as a more general way of writing the type of a function from `a` to `b`.
+1. Now, for the sake of our explanation, let's say our third parameter `p a b` can be thought of as a more general way of writing the type of a function from `a` to `b`.
 We can think about it this way by replacing `p` with a concrete type constructor, the function type